getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

 **tracingOrigins Option**

 The default value of `tracingOrigins` is `['localhost', /^\//]`.
 The JavaScript SDK will attach the `sentry-trace` header to all outgoing XHR/fetch requests whose destination contains a string in the list or matches a regex in the list.
-If your frontend is making requests to a different domain, you will need to add it there to propagate the `sentry-trace` header to the backend services, which is required to link transactions together as part of a single trace.
+If your frontend is making requests to a different domain, you will need to add it there to propagate the `sentry-trace` header to the backend services, which is required to link transactions together as part of a single trace. **One important thing to note is that, `tracingOrigins` looks at the whole url versus just at the domain.
+Consider this when writing a string or regex**

 *Example:*